Rùm: Geography

 Rùm is the largest of the Small Isles, with an area of 10463 ha.

 Kinloch is at the head of Loch Scresort, the main anchorage.
 Kilmory Bay lies to the north.
 It has a fine beach and the remains of a village, and has for some years served as the base for research into red deer (see below).
 The area is occasionally closed to visitors during the period of the deer rut in the autumn.
-The western point is the A'Bhrideanach peninsula, and to the southwest lie Wreck Bay, the cliffs of Sgorr Reidh and Harris Bay.
+The western point is the A' Bhrìdeanach peninsula, and to the southwest lie Wreck Bay, the cliffs of Sgorr Réidh and Harris Bay.
 The last is the site of the Bullough's mausoleum.
 The family decided the first version was inadequate and dynamited it.
 The second is in the incongruous style of a Greek temple.
 Papadil (Old Norse: "valley of the hermit") near the southern extremity has the ruins of a lodge built and then abandoned by the Bulloughs.

-An 1801 map produced by George Langlands identified nine villages: Kilmory to the north at the head of Glen Kilmory, Samhnan Insir just to the north between Kilmory and Rubha Samhnan Insir, Camas Pliasgiag in the northeast, "Kinlochscresort", (the modern Kinloch), Cove (Laimhrige at Bagh na h-Uamha in the east), Dibidil in the southeast, Papadil in the south, Harris in the southwest and Guirdil at the head of Glen Shellesder in the northwest.
+An 1801 map produced by George Langlands identified nine villages: Kilmory to the north at the head of Glen Kilmory, Samhnan Insir just to the north between Kilmory and Rubha Samhnan Insir, Camas Pliasgiag in the northeast, "Kinlochscresort", (the modern Kinloch), Cove (Laimhrige at Bàgh na h-Uamha in the east), Dibidil in the southeast, Papadil in the south, Harris in the southwest and Guirdil at the head of Glen Shellesder in the northwest.

 The island's relief is spectacular, a 19th-century commentator remarking that "the interior is one heap of rude mountains, scarcely possessing an acre of level land".
 This combination of geology and topography make for less than ideal agricultural conditions, and it is doubtful that more than one tenth of the island has ever been cultivated.
 In the 18th century average land rental values on Rùm were a third those of neighbouring Eigg, and only a fifth of Canna's.

 Mean rainfall is high at 1800 mm at the coast and 3000 mm in the hills.
 Spring months are usually the driest and winter the wettest, but any month may receive the highest level of precipitation during the year.